Arjen

-Arjen (also spelled as Arjan) is a given name, a variant of the Dutch/Finnish name Adrian.
+Arjen (also spelled as Arjan; feminine forms include Ariën and Arienne) is a masculine given name, a variant of the Dutch/Finnish name Adrian.
 Arjen (sometimes also Ariën) is derived from the Latin name Adrianus, meaning "native of, from Adria", a place near Venice.
 Adria is associated with Latin ater, meaning "dull black" or "dark", a reference to the dark sands along the coast of the Adriatic Sea.
 The name Arjen is mainly found in the Netherlands.

+The name also occurs as a feminine given name in Belgium, where forms such as Ariën in Flemish and Arienne in Walloon usage can be found.

+The name Arienne is a form of the name Ariane (Ariana), which comes from the Greek Ariadne.
+It means “most holy” or “pure” (ari — an intensifying prefix, adnos — holy).
+In Greek mythology, Ariadne is the heroine who helped Theseus escape the labyrinth using her thread.

+The name Arien is also used for a character in J.R.R.
+Tolkien’s legendarium.
+In Tolkien’s mythology, Arien is a Maia, a spirit of fire chosen by the Valar to guide the vessel of the Sun across the sky.
+She is often referred to as the Guardian of the Sun.

 Notable people with the name include: